Top 7 Reasons to Do an MBA!

 There are basically two categories of MBA aspirants, especially in the Indian context:

-- Those who have just completed their graduation or are still in their final year.
+1. Those who have just completed their graduation or are in their final year.
 These people typically take the CAT journey.

-- Those who have some years of work experience (typically 2 to 6 years) and whose objective is to reach their maximum potential in their professional life.
+2. Those who have some years of work experience (typically two to six years) and whose objective is to reach their maximum potential in their professional life.
 This could entail either Career Progression or a Career Shift.
 These people typically follow the GMAT route.

 However much you try to be diplomatic and politically correct in your essays, recommendations and interviews, the truth (that even MBA Admissions Committees are aware of) is that most MBA aspirants want to earn an MBA degree because:

-Here are the 7 Real Reasons to do MBA:
+Here are the Seven Real Reasons to do MBA:

-Typically a professional begins his/her career with an operational role.
-Being fairly smart, hardworking and result-oriented, you get promotions and reach a decent position in the management.
-So now you have a good academic profile and good work experience.
+You now have a good academic profile and good work experience.
 What happens next?
-After a few years you start feeling stagnated.
-This could happen after 3 years or it may take even 10 years for you to reach such a stage.
+After a few years, you start feeling stagnated.
+This could happen after three years or it may take 10 years for you to reach such a stage.

 This is because in today’s performance-oriented professional world, most of the people around you also have the same qualities and credentials that you possess.
-So, at this point it is crucial for you to ask – what unique traits do you have that will differentiate you from the herd?
+At this point, it is crucial for you to ask what unique traits you have that will differentiate you from the herd.

 Even if you manage to get past the interview for a marketing role, you would still be joining at an entry level.
 Your great IT experience will not help you much to get a senior level role in marketing.